 ALK Inhibitor Medication

-Everyone has the ALK gene, which contains instructions for making the ALK protein.
-This gene is normally active before birth, allowing the ALK protein to be made.
+Everyone has the ALK gene.
+It has instructions to make the ALK protein.
+The gene is normally active before birth, allowing the ALK protein to be made.

 The protein is briefly switched on by a molecule called a ligand- like a quick high-five.
 This temporary activation helps the gut and nervous system develop.

-In people with ALK+ lung cancer, the ALK gene is turned back on by a random mutation.
+People who have ALK+ lung cancer have the ALK gene turned back on by a random mutation

 A random DNA mutation can cause the ALK gene to fuse with another gene, most often EML4.
 This fusion turns the ALK gene back on and produces abnormal ALK-fusion proteins.